oasci/pitt-biosc1540-2024s/README.md

 !!! warning

     There will be substantial changes to future iterations of this course.
-    If you are considering taking this course in Fall 2024, please see the [current iteration of this course](https://pitt-biosc1540-2024f.oasci.org/) before enrolling.
+    If you are considering taking this course in Fall 2024, please see the [website for that semester](https://pitt-biosc1540-2024f.oasci.org/) before enrolling.

 ## Contributions